-- 3.1 Any officer shall immediately report to the Divisional Manager Audit, Procurement & Operational Finance, either directly or through line management, or via the Council's Confidential Reporting Code, any circumstances which suggest the possibility of financial irregularity or loss.
+- 3.1 Any officer shall immediately report to the Head of Audit, Procurement & Operational Finance, either directly or through line management, or via the Council's Confidential Reporting Code, any circumstances which suggest the possibility of financial irregularity or loss.
 The circumstances will be reviewed and the necessary action will be taken by way of investigation, report, sanction and recovery. - 3.2 The Council's Confidential Reporting Code is intended to encourage and enable employees to raise serious concerns within the Council.
 This policy document makes it clear that concerns may be raised without fear of victimisation, subsequent discrimination or disadvantage.
 The policy applies to all employees and those contractors working for the Council on Council premises, e.g. agency staff, builders, drivers, consultants.
-It also covers suppliers and those providing services under a contract with the Council in their own premises, e.g. care homes. - 3.3 The Council's Confidential Reporting Code provides details as to how concerns of fraud or corruption may be reported: - Operational Director and Monitoring Officer (Legal and Democratic Services);
+It also covers suppliers and those providing services under a contract with the Council in their own premises, e.g. care homes. - 3.3 The Council's Confidential Reporting Code provides details as to how concerns of fraud or corruption may be reported: - Director and Monitoring Officer (Legal and Democratic Services); - Operational Director Chief Executives Delivery Unit; and - Head of Audit, Procurement & Operational Finance

-- Strategic Director Enterprise, Community & Resources - Divisional Manager Audit, Procurement & Operational Finance - Chair of the Standards Committee (who can be contacted by a letter addressed to the Chair of the Standards Committee and sent to the Municipal Building, Kingsway, Widnes, WA8 7QF).
+• Chair of the Standards Committee (who can be contacted by a letter addressed to the Chair of the Standards Committee and sent to the Municipal Building, Kingsway, Widnes, WA8 7QF).